De Arte Hair Studio

 Many people mistake these changes for “naturally dry hair,” not realizing they are signs of chemical damage.

-• Breaks easily when brushing or styling
+• Breaks easily when brushed or styled

 • Feels stiff, brittle, or straw-like

-• Tangles more than it used to
+• Tangles more than usual

 • Looks dull even after conditioning